nrmancuso/parseva-math/README.md

 ## Introduction

-**parseva-math** is a small project that I have created to build my experience writing grammar for and working with **ANTLR4**.
-In a nutshell, parseva-math accepts a mathematical expression as a string value, and first builds an abstract syntax tree of the expression; then **parseva-math** walks the tree to evaluate the expression.
-I was inspired to begin this project after finding very few _simple_ examples of building an abstract syntax tree with Java and **ANTLR4**.
-This grammar and initial code is based off of [this](https://stackoverflow.com/a/29996191/) awesome stack overflow post.
+**parseva-math** is a symbolic expression parsing tool, which can analyze and evaluate mathematical expressions.
+In a nutshell, parseva-math accepts a mathematical expression as a string value, and first builds a heterogeneous abstract syntax tree of the expression; then **parseva-math** walks this tree to evaluate the expression.
+Parseva-math also supports building a [homogeneous abstract syntax tree](https://github.com/nmancus1/parseva-math/blob/main/docs/HOMOGENEOUS_AST.md) and printing the result; this way expressions can be analyzed for structure and correctness.

 ## Getting Started
 You will need to have a version of the JDK >= 15 in order to build parseva-math.<br/><br/>